-The AD7710's flexible serial interface allows for easy interface to most microcomputers and microprocessors.
-Figure 15 shows a flowchart for a typical programming sequence for reading data from the AD7710 to a microcomputer, while Figure 16 shows a flowchart for writing data to the AD7710.
-Figures 17, 18, and 19 show some typical interface circuits.
+The AD7712's flexible serial interface allows easy interface to most microcomputers and microprocessors.
+Figure 16 shows a flowchart diagram for a typical programming sequence for reading data from the AD7712 to a microcomputer while Figure 17 shows a flowchart diagram for writing data to the AD7712.
+Figures 18, 19, and 20 show some typical interface circuits.

-Figure 15 shows continuous read operations from the AD7710 output register, where the \overline{DRDY} line is continuously polled.
+The flowchart of Figure 16 is for continuous read operations from the AD7712 output register.
+In the example shown, the \overline{DRDY} line is continuously polled.
 Depending on the microprocessor configuration, the \overline{DRDY} line may come to an interrupt input, in which case the \overline{DRDY} will automatically generate an interrupt without being polled.
 Reading the serial buffer could be anything from one read operation up to three read operations (where 24 bits of data are read into an 8-bit serial register).
 A read operation to the control/calibration registers is similar, but, in this case, the status of \overline{DRDY} can be ignored.
-The A0 line is brought low when the \overline{RFS} line is brought low during a read register.
+The A0 line is brought low when the \overline{RFS} line is brought low when reading from the control register.

 The flowchart also shows the bits being reversed after they have been read in from the serial port.
 This depends on whether the microprocessor expects the MSB of the word first or the LSB of the word first.
-The AD7710 outputs the MSB first.
+The AD7712 outputs the MSB first.